 —Unfortunately, the pain from childbirth does not end as soon as the baby is born.
 In addition to the physical pain it took to get your baby into the world, you will experience physical discomfort as your body works to repair the damage that occurred during the birthing process.
 An incision from an

 hemorrhoids, engorged breasts, and a tender vagina are just a few of the pains that may be intensified during intercourse.

 —When you are used to making love in your home—whenever and wherever the desire strikes, it may be difficult to resume the same spontaneity in the company of the baby.
 Even though you know the baby is oblivious and unaffected by your sexual activity, it can stifle the mood.

 —Some studies show that nursing women regain their sexual desire earlier, while other studies show that their sexual desire decreases during the time they are breastfeeding.
 Why the contradiction?
 Some women indicate that breastfeeding satisfies their sexual need, therefore they are less interested in having their desires filled by their husbands.
-According to Anne, a mother of two, "My breasts would leak during foreplay, which would embarrass me and I knew it made my husband uncomfortable.
-We would laugh about it, but it was definitely a distraction."
+Sometimes breast leaking during foreplay can be embarrassing and reduce the desire for intimacy.

 There is hope.
 At first, love, sex, and romance may be the furthest thing from your mind, and secretly you may not care.
 However, knowing that an element of your relationship that once brought both you and your husband a great deal of pleasure is now absent may bring about feelings of guilt and anxiety.
 Here are some suggestions for moving toward a healthy sexual relationship as new parents: